 Chainlink (LINK)

-The market leader in blockchain oracles.
-Supports multiple networks (Ethereum, BNB Chain, Avalanche).
-Offers the Cross-Chain Interoperability Protocol (CCIP) for blockchain-to-blockchain communication.
+Market leader in blockchain oracles, supporting Ethereum, BNB Chain, Avalanche, and more.
+Offers the Cross-Chain Interoperability Protocol (CCIP) for secure messaging across chains.

 Band Protocol (BAND)